ExtremeFLOW/neko-top/documentation/pages/contributing.md

 This document describes the guidelines for contributing to Neko-TOP.
 Neko-TOP is a topology optimization code based on the Neko library.
 As such, the guidelines for contributing to Neko-TOP are the same as those for contributing to Neko.
-Please refer to the
-for more details.
+Please refer to the documentation of [Neko](https://neko.cfd) for more details.

 ## Checks for the Pull Request